 4. Remote or not remote, that is the question!

-If travelling to the UK prior to your move sounds difficult or impossible, particularly in the midst of a pandemic, you are faced with choosing and securing your London home remotely.
+If travelling to the UK prior to your move sounds difficult or too costly, you are faced with choosing and securing your London home remotely.

 The good news is, it is definitely possible: